sanderfrenken/MoreSpriteKit/README.md

 # MoreSpriteKit

-This repository offers additional node types and effects which you can use in combination with **SpriteKit**.
+This repository offers additional node types and effects which you can use in combination with [SpriteKit](https://developer.apple.com/spritekit/).
 All sources are written in Swift.

 ### MSKAnimatedLabel